antonhornquist/monorepo1/README.md

 `bazel coverage --combined_report=lcov --platforms=@io_bazel_rules_go//go/toolchain:linux_amd64 //...`

-The coverage report is only output in the non-human-readable lcov format.
+The coverage report is output in the non-human-readable lcov format.
 From this, the genhtml utility (part of the lcov project) can be used to produce a report that can be viewed in a web browser:

+`genhtml --output genhtml "/path/to/_coverage_report.dat"`

+An simple example report can be found [here](hack/test-coverage/example-report/).

+For further help and information around the genhtml tool, or the lcov coverage format, see the [lcov project](https://github.com/linux-test-project/lcov).

 During evaluation test coverage commands failed when building for the Windows platform but succeeded in the Github CI workflow.

+Notably, no way to discern general code coverage in per cent has been found.
+The coverage reports are only dealing with packages that have tests written for them.
+Packages that do not have tests are ignored.

 ## Visualizing the build